Greening Richmond Public Libraries

 Many Thanks to our Partners

-The Greening Richmond Public Libraries initiative is supported by Altria, Arbor Day Foundation, Richmond Department of Public Utilities/RVAH2O, Richmond Public Library Foundation, Virginia Department of Forestry, and the United States Environmental Protection Agency through a grant from the VA Department of Environmental Quality.
-Project partners include Richmond Public Library, Richmond Department of Public Utilities, James River Association, and Four Winds Design.
+The Greening Richmond Public Libraries initiative is supported by Altria, Arbor Day Foundation, National Fish and Wildlife Foundation, Richmond Department of Public Utilities/RVAH2O, Richmond Public Library Foundation, Virginia Department of Forestry, and the United States Environmental Protection Agency through a grant from the Virginia Department of Environmental Quality.
+Project partners include Richmond Public Library, Richmond Department of Public Utilities, James River Association, and Four Winds Design, LC.

 Please direct questions about the Greening Richmond Public Libraries initiative to Justin Doyle, the James River Association’s Director of Community Conservation, at jdoyle@thejamesriver.org.